jfiksel/beautiful-jekyll/_posts/2017-01-25-hello-world.md

 **7.** Once you are fully happy, push your changes, and admire your post on your fancy new website!

 I hope this was helpful!
+If you would like to see more blog posts about R and RStudio, I highly recommend checking out [R-bloggers](https://www.r-bloggers.com).
 Please leave any comments or questions that you have, and I look forward to making more posts in the future.